 Mailboxes and Bulletin Boards

-Each student will have a mailbox located in the student commons area outside the South Theater.
+Each student will have a mailbox located in the student commons area outside South Theater.
 Please be sure to check your mailbox for notices and other communications on a regular basis.
-Notices are to be placed ONLY on bulletin boards, never on doors, windows, walls, etc.
+Mailboxes should only be used for CVM business.